mauliknshah/mauliknshah.github.io/education.md

   <dt> <h3>Text Mining and Analytics at Coursera</h3>  <h4>From: University of Illinois at Urbana-Champaign, Year: Jul 2015</h4></dt>
   <dd>
   Teaches the fundamentals of text mining including bag of words model, and then introduces to several techniques to analyze such data.
+Reference ID: QAMAT4J7L8.
   </dd>
 </dl>